bfGraph/STGraph/README.md

 ## How to contribute to Documentation

 We follow the PEP-8 format.
 [Black](https://pypi.org/project/black/) is used as the formatter and [pycodestyle](https://pypi.org/project/pycodestyle/) as the linter.
+The linter is is configure to work properly with black (set line length to 88)

 Tutorial for Python Docstrings can be found [here](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html)